Firstly, check whether you may be entitled by using our benefits calculator.

 If you have had a change in your circumstances that means we've paid you too much Housing Benefit, we call this an overpayment.
 After the change, if you're still entitled to Housing Benefit, we will recover the overpayment from your ongoing entitlement until you have paid it back in full.

-If you've had a change in your circumstances since you made your original claim, this may affect the amount of Housing Benefit and/or Council Tax Support you're entitled to.
+If you've had a change in your circumstances since you made your original claim, this may affect the amount of Housing Benefit and/or Council Tax Reduction you're entitled to.
 You must report a change in your circumstances as soon as possible.
 The fastest way to report a change is by using our online form.

 If you think we've made a mistake, please tell us straight away.
 Email us at Benefit.Service@telford.gov.uk.